material-table-core/core/README.md

 #### Compatibility

-If you can import it from `material-table` you can import it from `@material-table/core`.
-This will never change.
+If you can import it from `material-table` you can import it from `@material-table/core`. ~~This will never change.~~ Ok, we admit, that was a little bold.
+[Please see here for more info](https://material-table-core.com/docs/getting-started/breakingchanges).

 ```javascript
 import MaterialTable, { MTableAction /*, etc...*/ } from '@material-table/core';